ohasis/eng100dr-planetflip/Team-Contract.md

 **Sean**
 - I aim to create a game that can be used to help promote better habits for climate change.

+**Satvik**
+- I hope to work closely with an organization to create a completed game.

 ## Values
 - Maintaining open communication amongst the group